 Global Land Outlook 2

 This PBL study on global restoration scenarios was carried out at the request of the United Nations Convention to Combat Desertification (UNCCD), which was established to combat land degradation, desertification and drought.
 The Convention addresses the improvement of living conditions of people in drylands and the restoration of degraded land and soils.
-This PBL study is a central component of the Global Land Outlook, 2nd edition that will be published late 2021.
+This PBL study is a central component of the Global Land Outlook, 2nd edition.

 Nature-based Solutions and Scenario website